colophonemes/metalsmith-icons/README.md

 Options recognised by the Fontello API.
 The defaults should be fine unless you want to change the name of the font files, or the CSS class that will end up in the markup.

 Don't add a `glyphs` key, as the plugin does this for you!

+#### `cache` [String / Boolean]

+A path to a folder that will be used to cache font files to save the HTTP lookup for subsequent builds that use the same set of icons.
+Set to `false` to disable caching.
+Defaults to `./.icon_cache`.

 #### `fontDir` [String]